ebruun/zerowaste_graphs/README.md

 this has no version number:

-`conda env export --from-history --name graph_network > environment.yml`
+`conda env export --from-history --name zerowaste_graph > environment.yml`

 this has no build number:

-`conda env export --no-builds --name graph_network > environment.yml`
+`conda env export --no-builds --name zerowaste_graph > environment.yml`

 create new: